-Blue Nile region (Blue Nile, Sennar, and White Nile states) and Southern Kordofan region (includes Abyei region, North Kordofan; South Kordofan; West Kordofan): The Government of the Republic of the Sudan announced in July 2018 that it would continue its unilateral cessation of hostilities with armed rebels throughout the areas in question until December 31, 2018.
-The Sudan People’s Liberation Movement-North also extended their unilateral cessation of hostilities until December 31, 2018.
-While the incidence of violence has reduced significantly from previous years, tensions remain high.
+Blue Nile region (Blue Nile, Sennar, and White Nile states) and Southern Kordofan region (includes Abyei region, North Kordofan; South Kordofan; West Kordofan): The Government of the Republic of the Sudan announced in January 2019 that it would continue indefinitely its unilateral cessation of hostilities, in effect since July 2016, with armed rebels throughout the areas in question.
+The Sudan People’s Liberation Movement-North has also maintained its unilateral cessation of hostilities without a commensurate announcement.
+While violence has reduced significantly from previous years, tensions remain high.
 Banditry and intercommunal violence are common.

-Darfur (all five states): In July 2018, the Government of the Republic of the Sudan announced it would continue its unilateral cessation of hostilities with armed rebels throughout the areas in question until December 31, 20182018.
-The rebel groups in Darfur said their unilateral cessation of hostilities will expire December 18, 2018.
+Darfur (all five states): In January 2019, the Government of the Republic of the Sudan announced it would continue indefinitely its unilateral cessation of hostilities with armed rebels throughout the areas in question.
+The rebel groups in Darfur have maintained a unilateral cessation of hostilities without a commensurate announcement.
 However, humanitarian workers and UN peacekeepers have been killed and targets of kidnapping, car-jacking, armed robbery, and burglary.
 Deadly intercommunal conflict continues, as does violence perpetrated by bandits and government supported militias.
 Conflict over economic resources (land, gold) also is common.
 Tensions within camps for internally displaced people have resulted in fatalities and violence.

 Kassala region (Kassala, Al Qadarif, and Red Sea states): Humanitarian workers have been the target of attacks.
 There is cross-border militant activity.
 Human traffickers operate in the Kassala area near the Eritrean border - stay on major roads if you are traveling by road.

-Travel permits: A permit, obtainable from the Ministry of Tourism by your hotel or travel agent, is required for travel more than 16 miles (25 km) outside of Khartoum.
+Travel permits: A permit, obtainable from the Ministry of Tourism by your hotel or travel agent, is required for travel outside of the greater Khartoum area.
+A copy of the permit will be sent to the Aliens Department at the Ministry of Interior.
 A separate travel permit is required for travel to Darfur.
-Travel outside of Khartoum for any purpose must be approved by the Aliens Department at the Ministry of Interior.
 The Embassy’s ability to provide consular services outside of Khartoum, including emergency assistance, is severely limited.
 Carry multiple copies of permits, as travelers without permits may be detained and arrested.
-You must register with the police within 24 hours of arrival anywhere outside Khartoum.
+You must register with the Aliens Department at the Ministry of the Interior within 72 hours of arriving in Sudan.
+You must also register with local police within 24 hours of arrival anywhere outside Khartoum.